 Autism Research Studies

 Below is a list of Autism Research Studies the Autism Society of Iowa has been contacted about.
-The Autism Society of Iowa does not endorse any student, study or college listed, but would like to make families aware of studies available, that they can participate in.
+The Autism Society of Iowa does not endorse any student, study, or college listed, but would like to make families aware of studies available, that they can participate in.

-You are invited to participate in a research study to determine factors that contribute to the therapeutic relationship between primary caregivers of school-aged children with Autism Spectrum Disorder (ASD), in Kindergarten through 5th grade, and their child’s speech-language pathologist (SLP).
 This study is being conducted by Rachel L. Nokes, Master’s student in Communication Disorders at Auburn University, and Dr. Allison M. Plumb, Associate professor in the Auburn University Department of Communication Disorders.
 You were selected as a possible participant because of your membership in the Autism Society for the state in which you reside.

-What will be involved if you participate?
 If you decide to participate in this research study, you will be asked to complete an online survey form that includes 59 questions.
 Your total time commitment will be approximately 20 minutes.

-Are there any risks or discomforts associated with participation?
 There is always a risk of breach of confidentiality with surveys, but this possibility is being addressed by keeping all responses completely anonymous with no identifying information whatsoever being collected and using all reasonable and customary security measures.
 The data will be stored behind a secure firewall, and all security updates are applied in a timely fashion.

-Are there any benefits to yourself or others?
 There is no direct benefit to you for participating in this study, but it is hoped that the results of this study will help to provide needed information on how the parent-clinician relationship is viewed and valued by parents, factors that guide a positive relationship, factors that negatively impact this relationship, and what needs/expectations these parents have.
 This study’s purpose seeks to provide professionals in speech-language pathology and related fields with valuable information and recommendations to incorporate into family-centered intervention for children with ASD.

-Will you receive compensation for participating?
 You will receive no compensation for completing this survey; however, your participation would be greatly appreciated.

-Are there any costs associated with participation?
 There are no costs associated with this survey, except for the few minutes of your time that it takes to complete the survey.

 If you change your mind about participating, you can withdraw at any time by closing your browser window.
 Once you have submitted anonymous data, it cannot be withdrawn due to it being unidentifiable.
 Your decision about whether or not to participate or to stop participating will not jeopardize your future relations with Auburn University or the Department of Communication Disorders.